sherwinmina/Weather-chart/README.md

-# Book_List
+# Weather-Chart

-A small Book List App with Redux
+A small React component that creates a weather chart

 ## Getting Started